ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ## 2. Indexing, selecting and filtering
 `Polars` offers two main ways of indexing or filtering a DataFrame:
-- Using square brackets `[]`
+- Using square brackets `[]`.
-- Using the `select` and `filter` methods
+- Using the `select` and `filter` methods.
-	- the `select` method is used to select columns
+	- The `select` method is used to select columns.
-	- the `filter` method is used to select rows
+	- The `filter` method is used to select rows.

-The square brackets `[]` method works similar to `Pandas`, but has limited usage in `Polars`; it only works in eager mode, and operations on multiple columns are not parallelized.
+The square brackets `[]` method works similarly to `Pandas` but has limited usage in `Polars`; it only works in eager mode, and operations on multiple columns are not parallelized.

-This method is recommended on the following cases:
+This method is recommended in the following cases:
--   To extract a scalar value from a `DataFrame`
+-   To extract a scalar value from a `DataFrame`.
--   To convert a `DataFrame` column to a `Series`
+-   To convert a `DataFrame` column to a `Series`.
--   For exploratory data analysis and to inspect some rows and/or columns
+-   For exploratory data analysis and to inspect some rows and/or columns.

 ### 2.1 Select
 We can select the `realSum` column: